Yuhui0323/Yuhui0323.github.io/_publications/npj.md

 ---
 title: "Interpretable machine learning for maximum corrosion depth and influence factor analysis"
-collection: npj Materials Degradation
+collection: publications
 permalink: /publication/npj
 excerpt: 'This paper is about prediction of pitting depth, which uses interpretable machine learning methods to explore the running of the model and the laws of effect of features.'
-date: 2023-2-02
+date: February 02 2023
-venue: 'February 02'
+venue: 'npj Materials Degradation'
 paperurl: 'https://www.nature.com/articles/s41529-023-00324-x'
 ---
 <!--/publication/2010-10-01-paper-title-number-2 -->
 **Abstract**